jed709/jed709.github.io/index.md

 # ... hidden reserved variables {'.chain', '.iteration', '.draw'}
 ```

-All of our model coefficients here.
-The values in this dataframe represent draws or samples from the posterior for each coefficient.
-This is pretty similar to what we did using `ttestBF`, except we have done it for a much more complex model.
+All of our model coefficients are here.
+The values in this dataframe represent samples (or _draws_) from the posterior for each coefficient.
+This is pretty similar to what we did using `ttestBF`, except now we have done it for a much more complex model.
 As an aside, we can see in our output from `as_draws_df` that `brms` uses weird naming conventions for model coefficients.
 If you're not familiar with these conventions, and if you don't want to generate a dataframe every time you need to know what the name of a model term is, the `get_variables` function from the `tidybayes` package is very handy:

 ```R
 get_variables(m.1)